ElliotBadinger/face-recognition-attendance-system/README.md

 For detailed API documentation, refer to the `api_contracts.md` file in the root directory.

+## Error Handling and Logging

+We have implemented comprehensive error handling and logging across all microservices.
+For details on how this is implemented and how to maintain it, please refer to the `ERROR_HANDLING_AND_LOGGING_GUIDE.md` file in the root directory.

 ## Development

 To make changes to the services:

 1. Modify the code in the respective service directories.
+2. Implement error handling and logging as described in the ERROR_HANDLING_AND_LOGGING_GUIDE.md.
+3. Update the API contracts in api_contracts.md if you've made any changes to the API.
-2. Rebuild and restart the services:
+4. Rebuild and restart the services:
    ```
    docker-compose up --build
    ```